 John lives in Hinckley and Bosworth Borough and is involved with local junior triathlon and cycling clubs, his two children attending a local academy school.

 A chartered public finance accountant and a trained town planner, Tim retired as Director of Finance for a major local authority in 2008.
-He now works as a consultant in finance and governance, and holds a number of non-executive roles.
+He is “retired” but occasionally still works as a consultant in finance and governance, and holds a number of non-executive roles.
 He is also the independent chair of the audit committees at North East Lincolnshire Council and North East Lincolnshire Clinical Commissioning Group.
 Tim is a trustee and non-executive director in the public and private sector of various local charities including Hinckley Homeless Group, CAB, Food Bank and Worklink.

-Tim is Chair of the MAT Board of Directors as well as Chair of the George Eliot School LGB.
+Tim is Chair of the combined George Eliot / Hartshill School RAB.

 Dr Joe Walsh is currently a director of a small consultancy specialising in the management of innovation.
 He was until recently Programme Manager in Openreach responsible for the deployment of next generation telecoms networks in the Midlands.
 He worked for BT for around 23 years in a variety of senior management roles including Regional Partnership Director for London, Partnership Director for BT Volunteering (one of Europe’s largest employee volunteering schemes), and as Programme Manager for the deployment of superfast broadband across the UK.